Planets, Life, and the Universe Lecture Series

 Planets, Life, and the Universe Lecture Series presentations are also webcast live.
 Webcasts can be viewed at the STScI webcast site during the scheduled presentation, and can be found afterward in the STScI webcast archive.

-Organizing committee: Jocelyne DiRuggiero, Stephen Fried, Maya Gomes, Amaya Moro-Martin, and Ben Pearce.
+Organizing committee: Jocelyne DiRuggiero, Stephen Fried, Maya Gomes, Amaya Moro-Martin, Kelsey Moore, and Isabel Baker.

 Filter Results